XinhuiLi/xinhuili.github.io/_pages/bookshelf.md

 "One could count on V to always choose the honest (and, often, self-effacing) way forward.
 While most scientists connived to publish in the most prestigious journals and get their names out there, V maintained that our only obligation was to be authentic to the scientific story and to tell it uncompromisingly."

-At the beginning I wanted to learn about Krishna's stories from his book, but then I was deeply touched by Paul's stories.
+At the beginning I wanted to learn about Krishna's stories from his book, but then I was touched by Paul's stories.
 Paul described his experience after he was diagnosed with lung cancer in his thirties.
 His pursuit of the meaning of life, his belief in the value of literature, and his realistic idealism deeply resonate with me.

 "I was driven less by achievement than by trying to understand, in earnest: What makes human life meaningful?
 I still felt literature provided the best account of the life of the mind, while neuroscience laid down the most elegant rules of the brain."